jandaii/hw-software/README.md

 We would like you to run your code by calling the methods directly.
 We do not expect a user interface, either in command line or graphical, in this assignment.
 You may find it useful to create a simple command line UI when you are developing the code, but we don’t expect you to implement or test a command line UI as part of your program/testing.

-We recommend that you complete Task 1 (modeling) before this implementation, but you should update your models based on insights gained from the implementation.
+You should update your design documents from milestone 3a based on insights gained from the implementation.
 We expect that the submitted models and code align.

 Deliverables: Commit all your code to your GitHub repository and ensure that your project is built and tested on Github Actions -- which you will need to set up yourself (see appendix 3).

-## Task 3: Justification

-Write a short report that answers the following questions to justify your design choices.
-To receive full credit, your answers must:

-* Refer to design goals, principles, and patterns where appropriate.
-* Discuss the alternatives you had considered and the trade-offs they entailed that led you to choose this particular design (essentially, your **design process**).
-* Embed parts of one or both of the object-level interaction diagram and the object model to backup your explanation in your text. _Note that you only need to give the necessary parts of the diagrams to illustrate your explanation_.
-However, be sure you are using the correct symbols and notation for each.
-See Chapter 15 of Larman’s Applying UML and Patterns for reference on Interaction Diagrams, and Chapter 16 for Object Models.

-Turn this in as <code>justification.pdf</code> or <code>justification.md</code>.

-Questions:

-1. How can a player interact with the game?
-What are the possible actions?
-2. What state does the game need to store?
-Where is it stored?
-3. How does the game determine what is a valid build (either a normal block or a dome) and how does the game perform the build?

 ## Submitting your work

 As in previous homework assignments you push your solution to your Santorini repository on GitHub and submit a link to the final commit to Canvas.
 A link will look like `https://github.com/CMU-17-214/<reponame>/commit/<commitid>`.

-Please work in the main branch and include the solutions for Task 1, Task 2, and Task 3 in it.
-The files for Task 1 and Task 3 should all be located in the root directory of your repository.
+All design documents should be located in the root directory of your repository.
+Please work in the main branch.

 ## Evaluation

-The homework is worth 150 points.
+The homework is worth 200 points.
 We will grade the homework roughly with the following rubric:

+**Graded with 3a milestone:**

+**Design milestone (30 pt):**

+* [ ] 5: The domain model in file domain-model.pdf is reasonably complete regarding important concepts of the game.
+* [ ] 5: The system sequence diagram in file  system-sequence-diagram.pdf is reasonably complete regarding user and system interactions.
+* [ ] 5: The behavior contract in file contract.pdf or contract.md is reasonably complete regarding pre- and post-conditions.
+* [ ] 15: The report in file justification.pdf or justification.md reasonably attempts to answer the questions and include relevant diagrams.

+**Design Discussion with Course Staff (20 pt):**

+* [ ] 20: The student is present, prepared with their completed design documents, and attentive during the meeting with the course staff.

+**Graded with 3b milestone:**

 **Design artifacts (15pt):**